How CWCF was born

 Chris and Ursula Downton along with Kirsty and James Denny had no idea what their comments would lead to, starting off with friends, neighbours and family they started to support two lovely ladies who were raising funds for the Eastbourne Children’s ward to get an Oncology/family room.

-We wanted to ensure that things were done properly and after numerous meetings around the kitchen table with together with Louise, the community nurse, we found a way that with the hospital’s backing and the correct permissions details of families could be passed on to us.
+We wanted to ensure that things were done properly and after numerous meetings around the kitchen table together with Louise, the community nurse, we found a way that with the hospital’s backing and the correct permissions, details of families could be passed on to us.

 We adopted a logo that fitted our aim, to turn a sick child into a happy child, through our work at Children With Cancer Fund.